 - Gather information

-- Set the direction
+- Set the direction •

-- Develop the IEP
+- Develop the IEP •

-- Implement the IEP
+- Implement the IEP •

-- Review and update the IEP
+- Review and update the IEP •

+Develop the IEP

+Implement the IEP

+Review and update the IEP

 1.Gather Information

-• Review the student's records (including the previous IEP and the IPRC statement of decision)
+Review the student's records (including the previous IEP and the IPRC statement of decision) Compute with the student parent school staff and other preferringle

-• Consult with the student, parent, school staff, and other professionals

-٠ Observe the student
+Consult with the student, parent, school staff, and other professionals Observe the student

-• Review the student's current work
+Review the student's current work

-• Conduct further assessments, if necessary
+Conduct further assessments, if necessary

-• Consolidate and record information
+Consolidate and record information

 2. Set the Direction

-• Establish a collaborative approach (including the student and parent)
+Establish a collaborative approach (including the student and parent)

-• Establish roles and responsibilities
+Establish a collaborative approach (including the student and parent) Establish roles and responsibilities

 3. Develop the IEP

-• Identify and record the student's strengths and needs
+Identify and record the student's strengths and needs

-•

-Identify goals and expectations

-• Determine strategies and resources
+Identify goals and expectations Determine strategies and resources

-• Develop a transition plan
+Develop a transition plan

-• Establish a monitoring cycle
+Establish a monitoring cycle

 4. implement the IEP

-- Share the IEP with the student, parent, school staff and other professionals (providing a copy to the parent and to the student, if 16 or older) - Put the IEP into practice - Continuously evaluate the student's progress - Adjust goals, expectations, and strategies as necessary 5.
+Share the IEP with the student, parent, school staff and other professionals (providing a copy to the parent and to the student, if 16 or older)

+Put the IEP into practice

+Continuously evaluate the student's progress

+Adjust goals, expectations, and strategies as necessary

-Review and Update the IEP
+5. Review and Update the IEP

-- Update the IEP periodically (at least once per reporting period) - Review and update the IEP at the end of each reporting period and when the student transfers to another school - Store the IEP in the Ontario Student Record
+Update the IEP periodically (at least once per reporting period)

+Review and update the IEP at the end of each reporting period and when the student transfers to another school

+Store the IEP in the Ontario Student Record